clockuniverse/xplorenow/add_crypto.md

 XploreNow uses a sliding scale to add cryptos.

-The base scale is $100 USD in TRC or 150% of that in various other cryptocurrencies.
+The base scale is $100 USD in TRC or 150% of in various other cryptocurrencies.

 The scale rises dependending on the number of exchanges and difficulty in integrating the coin into the site.